Where to Place Pagoda Feng Shui

 READ

-Feng Shui Beliefs
+Best Bathroom Feng Shui Colors

 The placement of a Pagoda is incredibly important when it comes to achieving harmony within a space according to feng shui principles.
 Whenever new structures are go in be built or moved – like a pagoda – different areas like mountains, water features and pathways must be taken into consideration for proper placement for maximum Yin Yang balance.
 Some tips for Placement include: